Student Handbook

 3. Students must clear their locker, return textbooks, and settle all accounts.

-SMOKING
+SMOKING AND VAPING

 FAILURE TO FOLLOW THIS POLICY MAY RESULT IN SUSPENSION FROM SCHOOL.